fau-fahimipour-lab/biocomplexity-2023/Homework-03-companion.md

 ## Also remember that the number of rows in the adjacency is equal to the number of nodes
 nrow(A)

-## Further remember that the total number of 1s in the adjacency equals the number of links
+## Further remember that the total number of 1s in the adjacency equals 2 times the number of links
-sum(A)
+sum(A) / 2

 ## Set the layout for the graph plot
 myLayout = layout_with_fr(G)